Portkey vs Valence

 Who each tool serves best — and when to pick the other one.

-- You want robust observability features for your AI models.
+- You want built-in observability and cost control for AI model usage.

-- You need to automate complex data workflows efficiently.
+- You need to automate complex data workflows with minimal manual intervention

-- You want real-time monitoring of your data pipelines.
+- You want real-time monitoring and alerting on data pipeline health

-- Your team requires operational visibility to optimize performance.
+- Your team requires operational visibility to optimize pipeline performance

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".